jdauphant/developers-documentation/_scalingo_api/apps.md

 ### Background vs Foreground One-off

-By default one-off containers are started as **attached** command, it means it will only get started when a terminal interactively connect to it through the [one-off endpoint](/one-off.html).
+By default one-off containers are started as **attached** command.
+They will only get started when a terminal interactively connect to it through the [one-off endpoint](/one-off.html).
 Once attached, data should be sent to the one-off or from it, otherwise the connection will be automatically closed after 30 minutes and the container stopped.
 So for long interactive jobs, make sure the process is writing something to *stdout* or *stderr*.

-If the `detached` option is set to `true`, the container will be started as a background one-off container.
+If the `detached` option is set to `true`, the container starts as a background one-off container.
 In this case the container is started instantly logs from the job are aggregated to the total logs of the application.
 You have to make sure this job ends at some point.